waldnzwrld/yarns-loom/README.md

 # Loom
-An alternative firmware for the [Yarns MIDI interface by Mutable Instruments](https://mutable-instruments.net/modules/yarns/).
+An alternative firmware for the [Yarns MIDI interface by Mutable Instruments](https://mutable-instruments.net/modules/yarns/), with an emphasis on dynamic voicing, open-ended musical composition, and flexible control.

-### Objectives
-- Enhance Yarns as a tool for solo and collaborative musical composition
-- Obtain maximal functionality from a minimal MIDI controller
-- Expand Yarns' abilities as a digital synthesis voice

 ### Features
 - [New layouts, including a layout that features a 3-voice paraphonic part](yarns/MANUAL.md#layouts)